Listen to this morning’s Scripture song – Psalm 51

 We should be admonished when we read passages like this.
 First of all, we should realize that our actions affect more people than we think; and we should carefully consider the outcome on others around us from the decisions we make today as well as the impact they will have on future generations.
 Secondly, we need to think about any unfinished business we may have with God or other people.
 We are so quick to promise things; but so slow to deliver the things that we promise.
 God never forgot the promise that Israel made with the Gibeonites.

 Note – A separate thought from this passage of Scripture.
-Notice in 21:8 that five of the ”sons of Saul” (actually grandsons) that were to be killed were the sons of Michal, David’s first wife.
+Notice in 21:8 that five of the ”sons of Saul” (actually grandsons) that were to be killed were possibly the adopted sons of Michal, David’s first wife.
+These sons were actually her nephews, the sons of her deceased sister, Merab (1 Samuel 18:19).
 Michal had lived a troubled life due to men who had used her for their own gain.
 Saul promised her to David and reluctantly gives her to be his wife; later Saul took her back and gave her to another man; After Saul’s death, when David is in power, he takes her back, away from a man that really loves her; and now here she is losing her sons.

 Posted in Devotions by Phil Erickson with 1 comment.